Frequently Asked Questions

-Students will be scheduled for Basic Writing (ENG050) during their first year if they earn a developmental score on the English placement test.
+Students will be scheduled for Introduction to Academic Writing (ENG113) during their first year if they earn a developmental score on the English placement test.

 Students will be scheduled for Developmental Reading and Study Skills (RDG050) during their first year if they earn a developmental scored on the reading placement test.

 Students who score at the developmental level in math can choose from a number of different options including taking basic math courses at Shippensburg (during academic year) or elsewhere (during the summer), or tutoring at home in the summer and then retesting.